When picking a card, the No. 1 tip is to know yourself and how you will use the card

 1. Spending habits

-The first question to be answered is how you intend to use the card.
+Even before you choose a card, the first question to be answered is how you intend to use it.
 Are you the kind of person who will pay off the card every month without fail, or do you anticipate carrying a balance from month to month?
 Are you going to use it to pay for everything, or just for emergencies?

-- If you're going to pay the bill in full every month, then the interest rate doesn't really matter to you.
-Look for a card with no annual fee and a longer grace period so you don't get hit with a finance charge.
+- If you’re going to pay the bill in full every month, then the interest rate doesn’t really matter to you.
+Look for the best card with no annual fee and a longer grace period so you don’t get hit with a finance charge.

 - If you’re going to carry a balance, you want the lowest possible interest rate and a low introductory rate.